salesforce-marketingcloud/LearningAppIos/DocumentGeneration.md

 ## Generation

-In order to integrate the AppleDoc with XCode, follow [this instructions](https://github.com/tomaz/appledoc/blob/master/XcodeIntegrationScript.markdown).
+In order to integrate the AppleDoc with XCode, follow [these instructions](https://github.com/tomaz/appledoc/blob/master/XcodeIntegrationScript.markdown).

 If you want to generate the documentation every time you build your project, set up the build scheme by adding *Documentation* target into the existing scheme.
 You can reach that by clicking Xcode menu > Product > Edit Scheme menu item.

-The docs are stored at `/Users/YourUserName/Library/Developer/Shared/Documentation/DocSets/com.yourcompanysite.YourProjectName.docset`
+The docs are saved at `/Users/YourUserName/Library/Developer/Shared/Documentation/DocSets/com.yourcompanysite.YourProjectName.docset`

 ## Visualization